YodaheWondimu/YodaheWondimu/README.md

 - 💞️ I’m looking to collaborate on projects, games and algorithms (I work best in python).
 - 📫 How to reach me: Check out my profile to see my other profiles and other stuff!
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I've been to many palces and love traveling!
+- ⚡ Fun fact: I've been to many places and love traveling!

 <!---
 YodaheWondimu/YodaheWondimu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.